mgeduld/rulesoforder/README.md

 If my message is "you're really stupid," then I'm engaging in an ad hominem attack.
 (See Rule 1.)
 If my point is "School is a good thing," then I need to make that claim and support it.

 ##8.
-I am not allowed to fall back on bad behavior when all else has failed.
+I must never resort to bad behavior when all else has failed.

 "You know what?
 I tried reasoning with you.
 I explained myself to you really clearly.
 In fact, I explain myself *four* TIMES.
 You refuse to listen.
 You know what?
 At this point ... fuck you!"

 I must either stay in the discussion and keep explaining myself clearly or opt out gracefully.
 (See Rule 5.)

 ##9.
-I will never say, "You're missing my point," "You're still not hearing me," or any variation of those phrases.
+I will never say, "You're missing my point..."

+Or "You're still not hearing me," "You don't get it," or any variation of those phrases.

 No matter how clear I think I'm being, if the other person isn't responding as if he understands, there are two possibilities: either he's not thinking clearly or I'm not speaking clearly.